nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>

 **Example**:
-- Remove an existing activity with a unique identifier of 1 from a session with a unique identifier of 2. <br>
+- Removes an existing activity with a unique identifier of 1 from a session with a unique identifier of 2. <br>
 `activity /delete /sid 2 /aid 1` <br>
 ![Activity delete command Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/userguide/ActivityDeleteCommand.png)
 <br>